Get legal help with your long term disability insurance claim or denial

 Fill out the form on this page for more information.

-What is long-term disability insurance?
+What is long term disability insurance?

-The application process for long-term disability benefits
+The application process for long term disability benefits

-Why are long-term disability claims denied?
+Why are long term disability insurance claims denied?

 - Insufficient medical evidence: If your documentation does not clearly show how your condition prevents you from working, the insurer may reject your claim.